Senior GOP source: 'Likely' the public will have access to Comey memos

 The Justice Department submitted the memos to Congress Thursday, a day after House Republicans prepared to subpoena the department to obtain the memos.

-The documents have also been reviewed by the White House and a separate source familiar with the matter said the White House made no redactions to the document.
+The documents have also been reviewed by the White House and a separate source familiar with the matter said the White House made no redactions to the documents.
 The source said Trump did not read the memos, but was told of their contents.

 The source said the Justice Department did make some redactions to the memos, though it was unclear what they were.